differint/differint/README.md

 ## Motivation
 There is little in the way of readily available, easy-to-use code for numerical fractional calculus.
 What is currently available are functions that are generally either smart parts of a much larger package, or only offer one numerical algorithm.
 The *differint* package offers a variety of algorithms for computing differintegrals and several auxiliary functions relating to generalized binomial coefficients.

-## Features
-What makes your project stand out?

 ## Installation
 This project requires Python 3+ and NumPy to run.